aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/README.md

 <br />
 This is the list of fully tested and working PCB catalogue for paid subscriptions, sponsors and patreons.

-Is quite simple, simply click on any of sponsor buttons at the top, left side bar or at the bottom.
-The minimum amount to access the private repositories with PCB design files is a one time fee of 50 USD.
-Is included:
+Is quite simple, simply click on any of sponsor buttons at the top or at the bottom.
+The minimum amount to access the private repositories with PCB design files is shown on each individual Private PCB repository.

+**What is included:**
 - access to the private repository
 - download KiCad projct files
 - open issue tickets